-Tests may also be done, such as:
+Your child may also need tests, such as:

 - Biopsy.
 Small tissue samples may be taken.
 They may be taken from the skin or the kidney.
 They are looked at with a microscope.
-This is may only be needed if the diagnosis is unclear.
+This may only be needed if the diagnosis is unclear.

 - Blood and urine tests.
 Your child's urine will be checked for blood and protein.
 A blood test can check kidney function.

 - Ultrasound.
 This imaging test uses sound waves and a computer to make pictures of blood vessels, tissues, and organs.
-It may be used to look at the GI tract for signs of the disease.
+It may be used to look at the digestive tract for signs of the disease.

 Treatments for HSP may include: